quchen/stgi/README.md

                        mfy = {f,ys} \u {} -> map {f,ys}
                    in Cons {fy,mfy}
     badList -> Error_map {badList}
-    -- (The paper omits the default case for readability)
 ```

 You can find lots of further examples of standard Haskell functions implemented